khannashivangi1/GPACalculator/README.md

 I created this project for my INFO 101 class at University of Massachusetts, Amherst.

+I used Python a the programming language for this course.

 The program is a GPA calculator.
 The user is asked to provide the following information:

 A.	The number of courses the user has completed.